Direct Payments Strategy for Children’s and Adult Social Care 2023 to 2028

 Activities will include:

-• Consider whether an Individual Supported Fund offer should be developed in Surrey to enable a greater proportion of people who may not opt for full direct payments are able exercise choice and control
+• consider whether an Individual Service Fund offer should be developed in Surrey to enable a greater proportion of people who may not opt for full direct payments are able exercise choice and control

 Objective 4: Ensure streamlined systems and administration